Risk Management Program

 The online version of the checklist will be ready soon: check this page again on February 1st.

 Please fill out one Risk Management Checklist for each unit in your co-op.
 We’ll work with you to start fixing the hidden risks in your co-op homes.

 The Co-operators and CHF Canada have the expertise to help you every step of the way.
 We are committed to making our co-ops safer and helping keep your insurance affordable.

-If you haven’t had the chance to complete the checklists yet, or if you are working towards completing them, you’re not too late.
-Please complete and return them as soon as you can, as they are a valuable tool to reduce your claims and identify risks in your housing co-op that could lead to a claim.
+Please complete and return the checklists as soon as you can, as they are a valuable tool to reduce your claims and identify risks in your housing co-op that could lead to a claim.

 Important Documents & Links:

 - Instructions and information about the Risk Management program

 - Risk Management checklist for your co-op to print and complete